gregpedis/Dotnet6-doc/README.md

     }
 ```

+**Usecases**: Conciseness, less boilerplate.

 ---

 ## Dotnet 6

 #### Hot Reload

+Instantly apply changes to a running application, without the need to rebuild everything.
+Also applies to the `dotnet watch` cli command (not applicable to UI weak boys)

 This also applies to `ASP.NET Core 6`, as well as some other web functionalities that do not really apply to our services, since we do not exactly use them as web apps but more like ETL pipelines.

 Check a look [here for ASP.NET Core 6](https://docs.microsoft.com/en-us/aspnet/core/release-notes/aspnetcore-6.0?view=aspnetcore-6.0).

+**Usecases**: Faster development time, less waiting time for Visual Studio to do its work.

 ---